ubco-cmps/data301_course/project/milestone03.md

 ## Task 4.
 Conduct your analysis to help answer your research question(s)

 Armed with your EDA, you should now be ready to conduct a thorough analysis to answer your research question(s).
-This section can be completed together as a group. ~~(and only one file should be submitted) but you may (and are encouraged) to try this yourself first, and then combine them together in one submission.~~

 Each group will have a different data analysis product, however some guidelines to keep you on the right track: